 Shabbat morning begins with a leisurely breakfast and continues with engaging Shabbat services followed by lunch.
 After lunch we’ll enjoy a long period of free time.
 It’s a good opportunity to snooze in your room, schmooze with friends old and new in any of the lounges, stroll, or just relax with a good book.
-You’ll have a variety of optional activities to choose from: indoor and outdoor sports (sledding if there is snow), hikes, book talks, study sessions, or free time.
+You’ll have a variety of optional activities to choose from: indoor and games (gaga ball), hikes, book talks, study sessions, mah jongg or free time.

 In the late afternoon, we’ll regroup for an engaging workshop and then it’s of to dinner followed by the sights, sounds and smells of Havdalah.
 The evening concludes with a rousing social program.
-Then it’s of to bed or more schmoozing.
+Then, it’s of to bed or catch a late-night movie.

-Sunday morning, it’s time to wake up, eat-up, and wrap up with an amazing Tikkun Olam project and pack up.
+Sunday morning, it’s time to wake up, eat up, pack up and wrap up with an amazing Tikkun Olam project.

 Religious observance, or not